buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 +++++++++++++++++++++++++++

-The :class:`process.mtrlogobserver.MTR` class is a subclass of :class:`Test` (:ref:`Test`).
+The :class:`process.mtrlogobserver.MTR` class is a subclass of :class:`Test` (:ref:`Step-Test`).
 It is used to run test suites using the mysql-test-run program, as used in MySQL, Drizzle, MariaDB, and MySQL storage engine plugins.

 The shell command to run the test suite is specified in the same way as for